koii-network/docs/develop/settlement-layer/running-a-k2-node/validator-setup.md

 ## Step 6: Delegate Your Stake

-Delegate the stake to the validator using the staking account and validator's identity keypair:
+Delegate the stake to the validator using the staking account and validator's identity keypair.

 ```bash
 koii delegate-stake ~/stake-account-keypair.json <VALIDATOR_VOTE_ACCOUNT_ADDRESS> --stake-authority ~/validator-keypair.json
 ```

-Replace `<VALIDATOR_VOTE_ACCOUNT_ADDRESS>` with the validator's public address which can be found using the `koii validator-info get` command.
+Replace `<VALIDATOR_VOTE_ACCOUNT_ADDRESS>` with the validator's public address.
+That address can be found using the `koii validator-info get` command.